MilesCranmer/BorrowChecker.jl/README.md

 - `@ref ~lt [:mut] var = value`: Create a reference, for the duration of `lt`, to owned value `value` and assign it to `var` (mutable if `:mut` is specified)
   - These are `Borrowed{T}` and `BorrowedMut{T}` objects, respectively.
 Use these in the signature of any function you wish to make compatible with references.
 In the signature you can use `OrBorrowed{T}` and `OrBorrowedMut{T}` to also allow regular `T`.

-### Automatic Ownership Transfer

-- `BorrowChecker.Experimental.@managed begin ... end`: create a scope where contextual dispatch is performed using [Cassette.jl](https://github.com/JuliaLabs/Cassette.jl): recursively, all functions (_**in all dependencies**_) are automatically modified to apply `@take!` to any `Owned{T}` or `OwnedMut{T}` input arguments.
-  - Note: this is an experimental feature that may change or be removed in future versions.
-It relies on compiler internals and seems to break on certain functions (like SIMD operations).

 ### Loops

 - `@own [:mut] for var in iter`: Create a loop over an iterable, assigning ownership of each element to `var`.
 The original `iter` is marked as moved.